blackat/presentations/docs/angular-runtime-deep/md-files/01-angular-runtime.md

 - Example: `<hello-card>` is created the first time, then
   - it looks for the TNode,
   - TNode will point to the definition (`HelloCard.def`)
-  - it can instatiate immediately instantiate without matching.
+  - it can instantiate immediately instantiate without matching.

 ## Change Detection

-Process where binded value are checked and new values are rendered to the view.
+- Process where binding value are checked and new values are rendered to the view.

-## How It Works

 - Similar to component creation.
 - Invoke all the template functions down the component tree using the *update flag*.